 If a port is configured as protected, it does not forward traffic to any other protected port on the switch, but it will forward traffic to unprotected ports.
 Use the Protected Ports Membership page to configure the ports as protected or unprotected.

 To display the Protected Ports Membership page, click the Security > Traffic Control > Protected Ports link.
+In the following image, the Unit fields have been expanded to display the ports.

 To configure protected ports: